 Organ rejection is a fear for anyone who undergoes an organ transplant.
 Signs of rejection include pain, crankiness, fever, swelling, weight changes, and more.
-Sometimes the body mistakes the new organ for something dangerous.
-Immunosuppressant drugs are used after a transplant to prevent your body from attacking the new organ.
+Sometimes the body mistakes the donor organ for something dangerous.
+Immunosuppressant drugs are used after a transplant to prevent your body from attacking the donor organ.
 There are ways to boost your chances of a successful transplant: wash your hands, avoid those who are sick, practice safe sex, and more.
 Follow the links below to find WebMD's comprehensive coverage about organ rejection after a transplant, how to treat it, and much more.

 WebMD explains organ transplant rejection signs and symptoms.

 Learn more from WebMD about pancreas transplantation, including who is considered a good candidate for the surgery.

 Learn more from WebMD about heart transplants, including who is eligible, how they are performed, and the outlook for heart transplant recipients.